Help Center/ Data Admin Service/ User Guide/ TaurusDB/ Intelligent O&M/ SQL/ SQL Statement Concurrency Control

 • The concurrency control rule cannot end with a tilde (~).

 • Keywords in a concurrency control rule are sorted in a specific order, and the system will match them from first to last.
-For example, if one rule contains the keyword a~and~b, the system only matches xxx a>1 and b>2.
+If a rule contains a~and~b, the system only matches xxx a>1 and b>2.

 • Each SQL concurrency control rule applies to only the SQL statements that your database received after the rule is created.